wjdingman1/personal-site/content/home/about.md

 I can't thank Towson University enough for my undergraduate experience.
 During my time there I was fortunate to win some scholarships, publish research and work closely with several of the professors from the computer science and mathematics departments.
 For any student reading this, just because you don't go to your state's flagship school or an Ivy doesn't mean you can't get an exceptional education.

-Since graduating, I have been working as a Software Engineer for [Next Century Corporation](https://www.baltimoresun.com/business/bs-bz-tw-midsize-one-20191206-irc4cpw75zdkdjvbf2t6qidmwq-story.html), in the research space of the defense industry, and pursuing a Masters degree at Johns Hopkins University.
+Upon graduating I worked as a Software Engineer for two years at [Next Century Corporation](https://www.baltimoresun.com/business/bs-bz-tw-midsize-one-20191206-irc4cpw75zdkdjvbf2t6qidmwq-story.html), in the research space of the defense industry.

+Im currently at [Asymmetrik Ltd](https://asymmetrik.com/) working on their healthcare team and pursuing a masters at Johns Hopkins University.

 I consider myself a 'full-stack' software engineer even though that term has become very tired lately.
-My main interests are Vue, Node, Golang, Docker, Kubernetes, Helm, Ansible and anything to do with container technology.
+My main tools and interests are Node, Golang, Vue, AWS and anything to do with Kubernetes/container technology.

-When I'm not working I'm usually outside rock climbing, tinkering with new tech or at Bethany Beach with friends and family.
+When I'm not working I'm usually outside rock climbing, tinkering with new tech or at Bethany Beach, DE with friends and family.

 Feel free to drop me a message on LinkedIn or shoot me an email if you would like to know more!